cm-1/Py-Motion-Extrapolation/custom_tree/README.md

   to override and adapt the code in `init_missing()` where `self.sum_missing` was updated; for this criterion to correctly handle missing values, that must be added to this file.
+- I chose to override `__deepcopy__` in a way where a true deepcopy is not made!
+  If, for some reason, you need true deep copies where the per-sample-per-class y errors are copied, you will have to change the `__deepcopy__`!
 - If you write other Cython code that needs to reference my Cython code, you will need to create a `weighted_impurity.pxd` file in the current directory with the following content: